skienzmatishun/rippreport/content/p/dog-and-pony-show/index.md

 What is not news is the Mayor’s position:

-> Mayor Karin Wilson of Fairhope, Alabama
+> Mayor Karin Wilson of Fairhope
 > file:///home/ryan/rr/rippreport/content/img/fairhope-a-city-owned-by-outside-interests-and-good-ole-boys.jpg
 > 12 hrs ·
 >